DataDog/hiring-engineers/answers.md

 ####Bonus question: In your own words, what is the Agent?

-- The Agent is software that runs on a client's host which is responsible for communicating local metrics to Data Dog's platform to understand performance and potential issues.
+- The Agent is software that runs on a client's host which is responsible for communicating local metrics to Datadog's platform to understand performance and potential issues.
 The Agent is easy to use and allows for integrations ranging from databases like MySQL to applications such as Slack.
 The Agent is comprised of 3 parts: the collector (which grabs metrics from local machine for integrations), Dogstatsd (which helps combine data into useful, clear metrics over a period of time), and the forwarder (which talks to both the collector and Dogstatsd to compile and queue information to send to the Datadog platform).

 In order to edit the Agent config file to add tags, I had to sync folders from my host to the VM by adding the following line in the Vagrantfile:
 `config.vm.synced_folder "./dd-agent", "/etc/dd-agent" `